 Consider the Bottle or Can

 When it comes to beer label sizes, your decision can heavily depend on the size of your bottle or can.
 For example, a 3.5” tall by 4” wide beer label may work just fine for standard 12 oz. bottle , but that probably isn’t going to be big enough for a 22 oz. bomber.
 To determine what dimensions work, cut a piece of paper in the shape of a rectangle.
 You can hold this paper up to your bottle to see how that shape will fit.
 If it’s too tall or wide, trim it down until it fits.
-You can then measure the paper to get a base measurement for your design.
+You can then measure the paper to get base beer measurements for your design.

 There’s also the possibility that you may have to work with a custom-shaped container.
 You may want a wider label for a stubby bottle, whereas a thinner label could look more appealing on a longneck bottle.
-Make sure you take the bottle into consideration before you get ahead of yourself and must rework an entire design.
+Make sure you take the bottle into consideration when sizing labels before you get ahead of yourself and must rework an entire design.

 Partial Wrap vs. Full Wrap Labels